 I’m interested to see how efficient this Superfuel is.

 Also, consider investing in a container with a locking lid like this 20 Ounce MSR Liquid Fuel Bottle.

 3. Lodge Pre-seasoned Cast Iron Reversible Grill/Griddle 16.75 inch x 9.5 inches, Black – You just can’t go wrong with cast iron!
 And I love using a griddle to cook on.
 Lodge has been making heirloom-quality cookware and accessories since 1896.
 You can read more about Lodge using this link.

 Other Nomadic Life Kitchen Accessories

 5. Steel Turner/Spatula – You definitely want a metal turner as opposed to a cheap, plastic one.
 The plastic ones will melt if you’re not careful and especially if you bought a cheap version.
-They do make rubber or silicone versions that are high heat resistant, but this basic metal turner is perfect for flipping pancakes on my griddle!
+They do make rubber or silicone versions that are highly heat resistant, but this basic metal turner is perfect for flipping pancakes on my griddle!

 6. Tongs – Coming from the restaurant industry, I knew having a set of tongs was crucial to camp cooking success.
 I imagine them as an extension of my fingers.
 You can grab hot food items to turn and flip quickly.